Car care: 8 essential tips for looking after your vehicle

 8.Keep an eye out for warnings

 Besides the dashboard warning lights, there are other signs your car may need some maintenance.
-You can always call the NRMA Motoring Advice team if you're unsure or take yu
+You can always call the NRMA Motoring Advice team if you're unsure.

 You will need to visit a mechanic as soon as possible if: